giladturok/giladturok.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 Hey :wave:!
-I'm an incoming CS PhD student at **Cornell Tech** :bear: :aerial_tramway:, fortunate to be supported by the NSF GRFP.
+I'm a 1st year CS PhD student at **Cornell Tech** :bear: :aerial_tramway:, fortunate to be supported by the NSF GRFP.
 I am also a Guest Researcher at the **Flatiron Institute**.

 My research interests are broadly in **probablistic machine learning** :robot: :

-- deep generative models
+- generative models (discrete diffusion)
-- large language models
 - AI4Science
 - sampling & statistical inference

-I am currently interning at **Uber** working on RL for experimentation.
+Previously I interned at **Uber** working on RL for experimentation.

 Before grad school, I spent two wonderful years at the **Flatiron Institute** with [Dr. Bob Carpenter](https://bob-carpenter.github.io).
 Before that, I graduated from **Columbia** :lion: with a BA in Applied Math.